This post may contain affiliate links. Please see my disclosure policy for details.

 There were talks of Shantaram being made into a movie when Johnny Depp bought the rights in 2004.
 But, it has yet to come to light.
 So, I guess we’ll have to watch this space!

-However, fans will love the fact that in 2019, a WebTV Series of The Shantaram started filming in Australia starring Charlie Hunnam!
+However, fans will love the fact that a WebTV Series of The Shantaram started filming in Australia starring Charlie Hunnam!
 You may know him from his famous role of Jax Teller in Sons of Anarchy.

 It is thought that filming will also take place in and around Mumbai.
 Whether they will use the actual Leopold Café as a filming location or recreate it as a film set is still unknown.